wasabia/react_webpack_rails/README.md

 # ReactWebpackRails
 #### Rails - webpack setup with react integration.
-Inspired and partially based on https://github.com/reactjs/react-rails/ this gem provides generators and helpers that makes rails-webpack-react integration easy.
+Inspired and partially based on https://github.com/reactjs/react-rails/ this gem provides generators and helpers that makes react-webpack-rails integration easy.

 ## Installation